 What does it do?

-Progesterone is a steroid hormone that is essential for helathy reproduction, but it is also crucial for a host of other things that you may not be aware of;
+Progesterone is a steroid hormone that is essential for healthy reproduction, but it is also crucial for a host of other things that you may not be aware of;

 - Pregnancy – it’s main role is to protect the embryo and foetus all through pregnancy.
 Low levels can cause miscarriage and other problems

-- Monthly cycle – progesterone is released following ovulation to prepare the uterus for implantation.
+- Monthly cycle – progesterone is released in your luteal phase following ovulation to prepare the uterus for implantation.
 If your levels are low or don’t ovulate, you can get symptoms of PMS, headaches and heavy/painful periods

 - Bone and muscle health – it promotes bone building cells (osteoblasts), protecting against osteoporosis, and promotes new muscle growth